Skip to content

 • Abbreviation of green transformation

-Participation in the Carbon Neutral LNG Buyers Alliance
+Participation in the Carbon Offset City Gas Buyers Alliance

-The companies participating in the Alliance will work to increase the recognition of CNL in society and carry out initiatives to improve its evaluation by investment institutions and establish its position within the various systems in Japan with the aim of contributing toward Japan’s achievement of a carbon neutral society by 2050.
+The companies participating in this alliance are working to raise awareness of carbon offset city gas, improve its reputation among investment institutions, and establish its position in various domestic systems, with the aim of contributing to the realization of a carbon neutral society by 2050.

 Participation in Japan Climate Initiative (JCI)

-In July 2018, Japanese companies, local governments, research institutions, and NGOs established Japan Climate Initiative (JCI).
-It is a network committed to strengthening communication and exchange of strategies and solutions among all actors that are implementing climate actions in Japan.
-More than 780 organizations, as of August 2023 in Japan became the members of JCI today.
+In July 2018, Japanese companies, local governments, and NGOs which are actively implementing climate actions established Japan Climate Initiative (JCI).
+It is a network committed to strengthening communication and exchange of opinions among all actors.
+More than 810 organizations, as of July 2024 in Japan became the members of JCI today.
 Toshiba Group became a member of JCI in FY2020, supporting the network’s declaration of “Joining the front line of the global push for decarbonization from Japan.”

 Participation in the 30by30 Alliance for Biodiversity